 - Air New Zealand status points earned too – 1 status point for every $250 spent

 The revised card is simpler and less expensive than the outgoing card it replaces, the Air New Zealand Platinum card, with an annual fee of $195.
+Existing holders of the Air New Zealand Platinum will see no changes in the short term – they still hold the same card without being automatically moved over to the new product and the associated changes.
+There are no immediate plans to move existing cardholders over either.

 Earning Airpoints Dollars from spend

 The American Express Airpoints Platinum will earn you 1 Airpoints Dollar for every $59 spent on the card, so an effective earn rate of 0.0169 Airpoints Dollars per dollar spent.
-This is the highest earn rate for spend within New Zealand available – Westpac’s World MasterCard beats it for international spend, but that’s it.
+This is one of the highest earn rate for spend within New Zealand available – Westpac’s World MasterCard beats it for international spend, but that’s about it.

 Air NZ’s Airpoints program is not complex – 1 Airpoints Dollar = $1 of flight credit with Air New Zealand when it comes to redemption time and making use of the points earned with the card.